Last update: 2023-05-24

-Frequently asked questions
+Frequently asked questions about COVID-19 testing.

 - Is there a fee for COVID-19 screening or testing?